heygrady/react-redux-notes/redux-sagas-todos.md

 ## About Modules
 Before we try to implement a saga in our sample app it's important to go over what a generic module looks like.
 A module is the redux version of a "model" from a traditional MVC app.
 Of course it's not *exactly* a model but you can see that all of the main pieces are there.
 Typically a model has getters and setters.
 In practice you will probably be organizing your module to look similar to something like an [Ember Data Model](http://emberjs.com/api/data/classes/DS.Model.html).

 If you're following my anology, you use a selector in place of a getter.
 You should use selectors in the `mapStateToProps` function of a container.
+A selector reads a value from the store.
+Technically you can store data in redux however you want and there are numerous ways to read data back.
+Usually you create a selector as a simple function like `const getAllTodos = (state) => state.todosApp.todos.data`.

+There are some selectors that you want to memoize because they are expensive.
 We use [reselect](https://github.com/reactjs/reselect) for this.
-It reads a value from the store.
-Technically you can store data in redux however you want and there are numerous ways to read data back.
 Regardless of how you structure your modules, using reselect to read from the store is highly recommended.
 The [documentation provided](https://github.com/reactjs/reselect) is top-notch.
 More on this below.

 If a selector is a getter, then what is a setter?
 The short answer is "reducers" but that's not the whole story.
-Typically you don't call a reducer directly, instead you call an action which then gets dispatched to a reducer.
+Typically you don't call a reducer directly, instead reducers handle actions as they are dispatched.
 You should dispatch actions from the `mapDispatchToProps` function in a container.
-In redux the simple act of updating an entity is turned into a complex maze of actions and sagas until it eventually reaches a reducer and updates the application state.
+In redux the simple act of updating an entity is turned into a series of actions and sagas until it eventually reaches a reducer and updates the application state.

 When you use something like Ember Data it is very easy to get and set a value on a model.
 But Ember Data itself does a tremendous amount of work to manage all of the underlying side effects without you needing to worry.
 In redux there's no magic going on and you have to manage those side effects yourself.
 That makes it slightly harder to get going but actually results in better performing code and completely removes framework-fighting (bending over backwards to get the framework to do what you want).